A beginner's guide to starting RC Drifting (Ver. 2026)

 Top Tier

 Digital brushless servo, full aluminum casing, high voltage 7.4V servo for increase in speed and torque, fully programmable through Futaba’s s.bus link through transmitter or USB tuner.
-CD700 being Futaba's "drift specific" servo
+CD series being Futaba's "drift specific" servo.
+Compatible with Futaba SR or UR Mode.

-Digital brushless servo, full aluminum case, comes in black, red and purple anodized colors, high voltage 7.4V servo for increase in speed and torque, fully programmable through Yokomo’s program card or USB tuner
+Digital brushless servo, full aluminum case, comes in black, blue, red and purple anodized colors, high voltage 7.4V servo for increase in speed and torque, fully programmable through Yokomo’s program card or USB tuner.

 Gyro